Skip to main content

 What Hailstone Research Tells Us About Insurance Claims

-IBHS research on 2,500+ hailstones proves hail damage is far more complex than insurers claim.
-Real hailstones are not perfect spheres, maximum sizes far exceed the average, and lab tests overstate impact force.
+IBHS research on 2,500+ hailstones shows hail damage is more complex than insurers claim.
+Real hailstones aren't spheres, and lab tests overstate impact force.

 When your insurance company denies a hail damage claim, they usually point to weather reports.
 “The National Weather Service reported quarter-sized hail in your area.
 That's not large enough to damage your roof.”
 It sounds reasonable.
 It is not.
 The actual science of hailstones — how big they really are, what shape they take, and how they behave on impact — tells a very different story.

-Between 2012 and 2014, the Insurance Institute for Business & Home Safety (IBHS) ran the most comprehensive hailstone measurement program ever conducted.
-Researchers collected and measured more than 2,500 individual hailstones from 33 separate thunderstorms across the Great Plains.
+Between 2012 and 2014, the Insurance Institute for Business & Home Safety (IBHS) ran the most comprehensive hailstone measurement program of its kind, deploying a mobile field team that collected and measured 2,557 individual hailstonesfrom 33 separate thunderstorms across the Great Plains.
 What they found should change how every insurance adjuster, engineer, and homeowner thinks about hail damage.

 Hailstones Are Not Perfect Spheres